The Tragic Story of Seong Deok-Im: Royal Noble Consort Uibin Seong to King Jeongjo

 So that you are not far away from your son's grave, mother and son will be side by side.

-Unfortunately, today, Uibin Seong and Crown Prince Munhyo are at separate royal tombs sites.
+Unfortunately, today, Uibin Seong and Crown Prince Munhyo are at separate royal tomb sites.

 Was Uibin Really a Transcriber?